How to Layer Bedding Like a Designer

 3. Fold a Duvet at the Foot of the Bed

-Here’s the designer trick: take your plush duvet or comforter and fold it in thirds at the foot of the bed.
+Here’s a nifty designer trick: take your plush duvet or comforter and fold it in thirds at the foot of the bed.
 It adds volume, depth, and a cozy finish.

-A linen or cotton duvet cover in a tone that contrasts gently with your quilt or sheets (think warm greige, soft taupe, or a muted version of your color scheme’s accent color).
+Choose a linen or cotton duvet cover in a tone that contrasts gently with your quilt or sheets (maybe your color scheme’s accent color).

 4. Layer Your Pillows Like a Pro